Yjin232/Chinese-Restuarant-Ordering-System/README.md

 3) mobile catering interface, realized the function of personal center and view past orders, through the mobile phone number and verification code to achieve membership login, and can use the mobile phone to place orders.

 # Instructions
-Back-end Language: Python 3.5.3
+1) Back-end Language: Python 3.5.3
-Project Framework: Django 2.2.24
+2) Project Framework: Django 2.2.24
-Database: MySQL
+3) Database: MySQL 8.0.21

 # Step
 1) Download all files under "Chinese_Restuarant_Ordering_System"
 2) Create a local database on your MySQL, named "osdb", The base character set is "utf8" and Database collation is "utf8_general_ci"
 3) Then execute the SQL script "osdb_data.sql" against the database "OSDB"
 4) Open the CMD or SHELL in the directory of the file "manage.py"
-5)
+5) Use this link(http://localhost:8000/) in your browser Entering the backend management system

+# Thanks!